cadebryant/DripsConversationalMessaging/README.md

 This repository contains a full-stack implementation of a Drips-style messaging application, designed to help support teams identify and prioritize customer needs through automated sentiment analysis.

 ## Instructions for Running/Debugging Locally
-* Ensure that the latest version of .NET and Angular are installed.
+* Ensure .NET 10+, Node 23+, and Angular 21 are installed.
 * Set **DripsConversationalMessaging.Server** as the startup project.
 * Configure to run under **https**.
 * Press **F5** to run the server in Debug mode.